 - Changes in behaviour may mean your relative is developing a mental illness.
-These changes might be sudden, or develop over time.
+These changes might be sudden.
+Or they may develop over time.

-- You can try to help your relative by encouraging them to get help from a doctor like a General Practitioner (GP).
+- You can try to help your relative by encouraging them to get help from a doctor like a GP.

 - They may not want to see a doctor.
 You can try to ask for help yourself.

 - You can try to contact the GP or local mental health services.

 - It is important to look after your own mental health.

 We have used the word ‘relative’ in this page, to refer to the person who is unwell.
 But we understand they may be a friend, relative or someone else.